mehmetext/basit_blog/README.md

 -   [x] Pagination feature will be added in kategori.php and etiket.php
 -   [x] Previous and next content will be added in icerik.php by this way https://stackoverflow.com/questions/38050066/how-to-fetch-previous-date-data-in-php-mysql
 -   [x] Textarea icerik-yazi will be made "ckeditor" in icerik-detay.php
--   [ ] Adding category page will be added
+-   [x] Adding category page will be added
--   [ ] Adding custom page will be added
+-   [x] Adding custom page will be added
 -   [ ] Tags will be added in ana-sayfa.php
--   [ ] sayfalama_limit will be used in pagination
+-   [x] sayfalama_limit will be used in pagination
 -   [ ] user profile page will be added
+-   [ ] adding comment feature will be added
+-   [ ] last comments feature will be added in yonetim/ana-sayfa.php